 - Interactive API documentation: You can explore and experiment with the REST API directly in your web browser using the Swagger interface.
-To access it, enter your DCT hostname followed by the / api path in the address bar.
-For example, if DCT is running on gateway.example.com, navigate to https://gateway.example.com/api. - API references: For a detailed list of available REST API endpoints, see our API references117 page. - Authentication with Swagger: When authenticating with the Swagger API, be sure to prefix your API key with apk .
+To access it, enter your DCT hostname (with the protocol and suffix included) followed by the /api path in the address bar.
+For example, if DCT is running on gateway.example.com, navigate to https://gateway.example.com/dct/api. - API references: For a detailed list of available REST API endpoints, see our API references131 page. - Authentication with Swagger: When authenticating with the Swagger API, be sure to prefix your API key with apk .
 For instance, if your API key is 1.2345, you should use apk 1.2345 as the authentication header.